 Photo-survey of Stoke Newington coalhole covers

-I carried out a photo-survey across all the streets within the boundaries of the former Metropolitan Borough of Stoke Newington and this is the result:
+I carried out a photo-survey across all the streets within the boundaries of the former Metropolitan Borough of Stoke Newington and have discovered 100(!) different combinations of design, type (solid, venting holes, glass) and writing (name and address of foundry or ironmonger).
+This is the result:

 The Hackney Gazette published in July 2018 an article about the photo-survey.